-Those ERCs currently registered and for which the emission reduction occurred after January 1, 2003 can be used as emission offsets.
-If it is used, the 10 percent set-aside is required, and a provision of Rule 1211 requires that 2 1⁄2 years of emission reduction credits be retained for new sources.
+Michigan's trading program is available as a source of offsets but it is not required to be used in acquiring or generating offsets.
+If it is used, the 10% set-aside is required, and a provision of Rule 211 requires that 2 1⁄2 years of emission reduction credits be retained for new sources.
+The original emission reduction must occur on or after January 1, 2003.
 Emission reduction credits used for offsets will be only a one-time use, as with nontrading program offsets.
-Since the trading program is no longer funded, we are not accepting requests to generate ERCs.